-Those whose occupation it is to study histories of sciences begin, like Aristotle, with wonder: 'What could they mean by that?'
+hose whose occupation it is to study histories of sciences begin, like Aristotle, with wonder: "What could they mean by that?"
 Some of those studies consider the sciences of people from long ago, whereas others consider the sciences of more recent people but from cultures different from those of the student.
 Participants in such efforts mostly know to expect a conceptual chasm and yet hope to cross it.
-Moreover, even when studying sciences within one's home culture, there are arresting moments of defamiliarization and dizzying chasms open before our footsteps.
-Conversely, philosophers and theologians have often made hegemonic claims for their approach, arrogating titles such as 'Queen of the Sciences'.
-What then to say when a diverse tribe of scholars sets out to explore 'Science in the Forest, Science in the Past', as presented in the special issue of HAU here under review?
+Moreover, even when studying sciences within one's home culture, there are arresting moments of defamiliarization and dizzying chasms open before our footsteps.1 Conversely, philosophers and theologians have often made hegemonic claims for their approach, arrogating titles such as "Queen of the Sciences".
+What then to say when a diverse tribe of scholars sets out to explore "Science in the Forest, Science in the Past", as presented in a special issue of HAU [Lloyd and Vilaça 2019]?

 First, a little context.
-Some early Greek scientists eagerly explored the conceptual worlds of the 'alien' cultures to which they had some access; Babylonians, Egyptians, Indians, Persians, and Scythians are attested as informants or teachers. ('Alien' of course cuts both ways, as Xenophanes famously remarked [Diels and Kranz 1951, frr.
+Some early Greek scientists eagerly explored the conceptual worlds of the "alien" cultures to which they had some access; Babylonians, Egyptians, Indians, Persians, and Scythians are attested as informants or teachers. ("Alien" of course cuts both ways, as Xenophanes famously remarked [Diels and Kranz 1951, frr.
 21B15-16], speaking about how foreigners depict the gods-that is, like themselves.)
 No doubt, the attempts of those Greeks to explore (or exploit) the scientific ideas of those neighbors would not pass muster in a contemporary department of anthropology.
 But the activity attests to a human belief that other peoples' ideas may be commensurate with, and even relevant to, our own concerns.
-The Romans went further, of course, and besides the fascination many of them felt for Celtic, Etruscan, or Punic wisdom, there was a broad-based 'translation movement'
+The Romans went further, of course, and besides the fascination many of them felt for Celtic, Etruscan, or Punic wisdom, there was a broad-based "translation movement" that rendered Greek science, or some parts of it at least, accessible in Latin to interested readers [Keyser 2010].